ioggstream/draft-polli-ratelimit-headers/draft-polli-ratelimit-headers.md

 ### Throttling window specified via parameter

 The client has 99 `quota-units` left for the next 50 seconds.
-The `time-window` is communicated by the `window` parameter, so we know the throughput is 100 `quota-units` per minute.
+The `time-window` is communicated by the `w` parameter, so we know the throughput is 100 `quota-units` per minute.

 Request: